 The Tennessee Rural Opportunity Fund (TN-ROF) is targeted to ninety-two of Tennessee's ninety-five counties and provides loans to small businesses in rural Tennessee that are unable to access traditional bank financing.
-The TN-ROF is capitalized with \$10 million of private bank capital and up to \$2 million of forgivable loans from the State of Tennessee's Small and Minority Owned Business (SMOB) Program to create up to a \$12 million fund.
-In 2017, TN-ROF was expanded with a new grant.
+The TN-ROF was initially capitalized with \$10 million of private bank capital.
+In 2017, TN-ROF was expanded with a new grant from the State of Tennessee, Department of Economic and Community Development.
 The new expansion is for lending in the same target markets with a focus on DBE's and underserved and underrepresented populations in at-risk and distressed counties.